kubeflow/community/proposals/1026-kubeflow-agentic-platform/implementation-plan.md

   to preview and approval
   to durable idempotency
   to native TrainJob status
-  to Gateway conformance
 ```

 Trainer is the first adapter because it is already implemented and exercises mutation, asynchronous status, progress, metrics, checkpoints, and native resource references.
 The implementation must keep the adapter interfaces operator-neutral so another operator can add a capability pack without changing the core security or protocol contract.
+Gateway integration and additional capability packs follow as extension profiles after the Standalone Training core is proven.

 ## Workstreams